CogWorksBWSI/Simple_Python_Project_Template/README.md

 The basics of creating an installable Python package.

-To install this package, in the same directory as `setup.py` run the command:
+To install this package first activate the appropriate conda environment, then, in the same directory as `setup.py` run the command:

 ```shell
 pip install -e .
 ```

-This will install `example_project` in your Python environment.
+This will install `example_project` in your Python environment as an "editable" installation (hence the `-e`).
+This means that you can edit the project's source files, and those changes will manifest without you needing to reinstall `example_project`.
 You can now use it as:

 ```python
 from example_project import returns_one